Born on 3 October 1985 in Nice, France

 Julien also competed in the last LMP3 race of the Ultimate Cup Series in Le Castellet, this time with Team Virage alongside ex-single seater driver Petru Florescu.
 The pair scored a pole position in the wet in Q2 and a finale 3rd place in the 4h race, while Virage's sister car took the championship.

 While Team Virage started its new adventure in European Le Mans Series and Le Mans Cup, Julien joined Sacha Lehmann on the LMP3 #16 in the opening round of Barcelona.
-Starting from 5th, Julien ended up leading the race at the end of the first hour before a pit stop issue relegated the pair one lap down.
+Starting from 5th, Julien ended up leading the race at the end of the first hour.
+Later on, he subbed-in for an injured Matthias Luethen at Spa-Francorchamps, coming from P21 on the grid to P9.

 On the other side of the wall, Team Virage associated with ex-F1 driver and Academy driver Charles Pic in order to create CAP Racing, a single-seater structure based and managed by Virage in its Valencian facilities, and aligning three F-3 Regional cars.